tasmota/autoconf/README.md

 # autoconf
 Tasmota autoconf device configurations storage

-Important: `autoconf` is not enabled by default and requires to compile with `#define USE_AUTOCONF`, which requires Berry language and HTTPS support.

 ## Why autoconf?

 ESP32 based devices get more sophisticated than ESP8266 and require increased post-configuration by users.